ddeville/maindisplay/README.md

-A simple command line utility to get the frame of the frontmost window on OS X
+A simple command line utility to get the frame of the display that has the frontmost window on OS X